pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 about some of these (see ["unusedification"][]).

-But if you want to maximize the set of unused things that the compiler will identify for you, you mihght need to help it along the way by removing `pub` annotations, like so:
+But if you want to maximize the set of unused things that the compiler will identify for you, you might need to help it along the way by removing `pub` annotations, like so:

 Change: